dekoza/mtgpl/MH2.rst

    +1: Each opponent loses 2 life and you gain 2 life.
 Put a corruption counter on up to one other target creature or planeswalker.

-   −3: Gain control of target creature or planeswalker until end of tun.
+   −3: Gain control of target creature or planeswalker until end of turn.
 Untap it and put a corruption counter on it.
 It gains haste until end of turn.

    −7: Gain control of each permanent with a corruption counter on it.